Perry Dellelce

-Perry Dellelce is a Canadian Lawyer and philanthropist.
-He is managing partner of Wildeboer Dellelce.
+Perry Dellelce is a Canadian lawyer, entrepreneur and philanthropist.
+He is founder and managing partner of Wildeboer Dellelce.

 Dellelce has served in volunteer leadership roles for the Sunnybrook Foundation, Western University, the University of Ottawa, the University of Notre Dame and the Canadian Olympic Foundation.

+Education

+Dellelce received a Bachelor of Arts from Western University in 1985 and a Master of Business Administration from University of Notre Dame in 1987.

+He graduated from the University of Ottawa's Faculty of Law in 1990 and was called to the Ontario Bar in 1992.

+Doctorates

+Dellelce has been awarded multiple honorary doctorates in Law: